-After her first year in Milano’s Graduate Program in International Affairs (GPIA), Rachel Nadelman spent the summer in Uganda under the auspices of GPIA's International Field Program (IFP), working with a cross-section of government agencies and community-based organizations.
-Applying theories she had studied in her socioeconomic development courses, she assessed opportunities for women’s economic empowerment through beekeeping and and the export of bee products.
+After her first year studying in the Julien J. Studley Graduate Programs in International Affairs, Rachel Nadelman spent the summer in Uganda under the auspices of the program's International Field Program (IFP) where she worked with a cross-section of government agencies and community-based organizations.
+Applying theories she had studied in her socioeconomic development courses, Nadelman assessed opportunities for women’s economic empowerment through beekeeping and and the export of bee products.

-The International Affairs Program has supported her in this goal, and since her graduation, she has worked as a social development specialist at the World Bank for Latin America and the Caribbean, with a focus on Haiti.Reflecting on her time at the New School, she says, “I had amazing experiences and made great contacts.
+The International Affairs Program has supported her in this goal, and since her graduation, she has worked as a social development specialist at the World Bank for Latin America and the Caribbean, with a focus on Haiti.Reflecting on her time at The New School, she says, “I had amazing experiences and made great contacts.
 If you take initiative, you can get everything you want from the [International Affairs] program.”
-Nadelman is now a doctoral student at American University’s School of International Service in Washington, DC, where she is deepening her expertise in economic development and women’s issues.
+Nadelman is now a doctoral student at American University’s School of International Service in Washington, D.C., where she is deepening her expertise in economic development and women’s issues.